- Join over 5,000 member football coaches

 This is a 3D animated drill on coaching goalkeepers taken from the members' area of Goalkeeping.
 The title is "Goalkeeper dealing with low shots"

-Tony Pulis – Manager of English Premier League Team, Stoke City, says … ”the opportunity to see and understand training sessions on the internet, before you begin coaching is invaluable…
+Tony Pulis – Manager of English Premier League Team, Crystal Palace, says … ”the opportunity to see and understand training sessions on the internet, before you begin coaching is invaluable…